 It’s well known that visuals improve user engagement, help comprehension and aid content recall.
 Actively pushing users to engage with learning material, whether that’s through an interactive toggle video, or 360 3D models like this one, means the user engages with the data more efficiently (Schwan and Riempp, 2004).

 Also, by being digital, one quick update at source level means all users, in different markets have instantly updated content too.

 So how did we make an interactive 3D rotating, anatomically correct human model with injection hotspots and muscle zones?

 Coding, coding, and… Oh yeah, more coding (and lashings of design work too actually).
 But the end result is a tailored web app that dynamically renders in a user’s browser, meaning they do not need to download the app, they just visit the experience online via a url – just as you would visit any website.

 We call our body map an example of our BodyMapz service, where we tailor the visuals of the human body to illustrate medical information for your product or specialist area, no matter what it is.
-We can show how your product is administered, and show the muscles, veins, bones, nervous system or organs that are of interest for your product.
+Our BodyMapz can show off how your product is administered, or show the muscles, veins, bones, nervous system or organs that are of interest for your product.

 If a highly visual approach to communication is what you need, who you gonna call?